Deploy your language models to production using ONNX runtime and the Triton inference server

 Embeddings.

-Embeddings are representations of words in a vector space.
-They capture words semantics such as, with them, similar vectors represent similar words.
+Embedding models are the backbone of generative AI, they are representations of words in a vector space.
+They capture words semantics such as, with them similar vectors represent similar words.

 Contextual embeddings are embeddings such as each word is represented with a vector given its context.

-Let’s look at those two examples:
+Letβs look at those two examples:

-The bank of the river Thames is located in south London.
+The bank of the river Thames is located in South London.

 I am going to withdraw cash at Lloyds Bank.

-In those two different sentences the word bank has two different meanings.
+has two different meanings.
 In the first, bank means the land alongside or sloping down to a river or lake.
 In the second sentence, it means a place where you save money.

-Embedding models can capture those differences.
-And represent words with two different vectors according to the context.
+Embedding models can capture those differences and represent words with two different vectors according to the context.

 This is not a post to explain how embedding models are built, if you want to learn more about them refer to this post.